About registering and who can still call you

 - only call or send faxes between 9:00 a.m. and 9:30 p.m. on weekdays and between 10:00 a.m. and 6:00 p.m. on weekends.

-Telemarketers must not use Automatic Dialing and Announcing Devices (devices that dial telephone numbers automatically and deliver a pre-recorded message).
-However, these devices can be used by police and fire departments, schools and hospitals, as well as for appointment reminders and thank you calls.
+Telemarketers may use Automatic Dialing and Announcing Devices (devices that dial telephone numbers automatically and deliver a pre-recorded message).
+However, these devices are regulated under Part IV the Automatic Dialing-Announcement Device (ADAD) Rules.

 For more information, see Part III and Part IV of the Unsolicited Telecommunications Rules.